PRE-KINDERGARTEN AND KINDERGARTEN

 Handwriting

 Kindergarteners receive formal instruction in penmanship.
-Manuscript printing is taught in kindergarten.
+Manuscript printing is taught in kindergarten, building on basic skills taught in PreK.

 Classroom Learning Centers